Best Ender 3 (Pro) Cura settings: temperature, speed, retraction, more

 The Creality Ender 3, in addition to its variants such as the Ender 3 Pro and Ender 3 V2, is one of the most popular entry-level 3D printers out there.
 Its low price, easy assembly, and high level of community support have made it the first port of call for many beginners and experienced users alike.

+Another advantage of the Ender 3 is its compatibility with a range of slicers.
+Creality actually provides its own slicing software, Creality Slicer, but users tend to prefer a more established and feature-packed application such as Simplify3D, PrusaSlicer, or Ultimaker Cura.
 Though all slicers have their advantages, Cura remains the frontrunner for use with the Ender 3.
-In fact, Creality built its own slicer on Cura architecture, which goes to show how the software and hardware can work hand in hand.
+In fact, Creality built its own slicer on Cura architecture, which goes to show how the software and hardware can work hand in hand when the right Ender 3 Pro Cura settings are used.

-Because the Ender 3 and Ender 3 Pro are both very common 3D printers, each has its own default Cura profile, which should allow users to get up and running with the slicer without much trouble.
-However, sometimes individual settings will need tweaking to get the best results out of the Ender 3.
+Because the Ender 3 and Ender 3 Pro are both common 3D printers, each has its own default Cura profile, which should allow users to get up and running with the slicer without much trouble.
+However, sometimes individual Ender 3 Pro Cura settings will need tweaking to get the best results.
+This article looks at the best Ender 3 Pro Cura settings, starting with the default machine settings then exploring a few adjustable parameters.

-Why use Cura with the Ender 3?
+Why Use Cura with the Ender 3?

 SlicersEnder 3 users can choose between various slicers